husarion/panther_ros/README.md

 roslaunch panther_bringup bringup.launch robot_description:="xacro $(rospack find my_awesome_package)/urdf/panther.urdf.xacro"
 ```

-## Shutting Down User Computers
+## Software Shutdown of User Computers

-You can shut down any computer within the internal Panther network.
+You can shutdown any computer within the internal Panther network.
 You can do so by exchanging SSH public keys between the Built-in Computer and the one you want to shutdown.
-Later you have to modify [**shutdown_hosts.yaml**](./panther_bringup/config/shutdown_hosts.yaml) adding your computer as follows:
+Later, you have to modify [**shutdown_hosts.yaml**](./panther_bringup/config/shutdown_hosts.yaml) adding your computer as follows:
 ``` yaml
 hosts:
   - ip: 10.15.20.XX